JegoInc/Jego/docs/en/tool/mihomo.md

 [Mihomo Party](https://mihomo.party/) is a proxy bypass client using Mihomo core, simpler and easier to use.

-[Clash Verge Rev](/en/tool/clashverge) is a proxy client based on Mihomo kernel, with a clean and beautiful user interface.

 [Clash N](https://github.com/2dust/clashN) is a bypass client based on Mihomo core developed by the author of v2rayN, also simple and easy to use.